JonsPool/Poolvarme/README.md

 ## Installation

-Before you start the installation process, make sure that you have Firmware 1.4.4 or higher installed on the Shelly.
+Before you start the installation process, make sure that the firmware version on your Shelly is at least 1.5.0.
+Then, follow these steps:

 1. Enter the IP Address of your Shelly in the URL field of your browser.
 1. Select the `Scripts` Tab.